-Renovate the facility located at 500 N. Beech Street (the current Student Recreation Building) for University Police and other units
+Renovate the facility located at 500 N. Beech Street (the former Student Recreation Building) for University Police and other units

-With the opening of the new Student Fitness Center and McCormick Hall in January of 2011, the facility located at 500 N. Beech Street will be vacated.
-The facility, which is currently home to the Student Recreation Center, has high ceilings and is in good condition.
+With the opening of the new Student Fitness Center and McCormick Hall in January of 2011, the facility located at 500 N. Beech Street was vacated.
+The facility, the former home of the Student Recreation Center, has high ceilings and is in good condition.
 The facility will be renovated to accommodate University Police and other campus units.
 Among the other units being considered for relocation to the facility are Gamma Phi Circus and gymnastics (see #19, #39).
 A separate entrance will be created for University Police, and space within the facility will be separated to accommodate the different needs of the units.
 The police station is currently located in the Nelson Smith Building (see #46), which has inadequate locker space/changing facilities for female officers, office space, storage facilities, secure evidence vault, and parking.